Lu-Rin-e/CS3377-Ethics-Coding-Project/README.md

 The purpose of the feedback isn't to be a set of hard and fast rules for the user to follow, but to be a bunch of suggestions and guiding points.
 Art is subjective, after all.

 ### Contributions:
-- Front-end: Ashley Sturm
+- Front-end/Firebase: Ashley Sturm
-- Back-end: Rin Lu
+- Back-end/AI Integration: Rin Lu
 - README: Rin Lu

 ## Set-up